KarishmaSingh07/Product-Sales-Analysis/README.md

 # Product-Sales-Analysis
-This project delves into the world of online electronics sales by analyzing a dataset from Amazon.
-Using Python libraries and guided by data science principles, we'll uncover valuable insights into customer behavior, product performance, and sales trends.
-This exploration will aid in understanding market dynamics and potentially inform strategic business decisions.
+This project explores online electronics sales.
+With the help of Python tools and basic data science methods, we will find useful information about customer choices, how products are doing, and sales patterns.
+This study will help us better understand the market and support smart business decisions.
 Technologies:
 Python (Data analysis and visualization) Libraries: Pandas (Data manipulation), NumPy (Numerical computing), Matplotlib/Seaborn (Data visualization)